-Fondazione Cesare Pavese regularly hosts exhibitions and installations of national and international artists in the Church of the Saints James and Christopher.
+Fondazione Cesare Pavese regularly hosts exhibitions and installations of national and international artists in the deconsecrated Church of the Saints James and Christopher.
+The Church also boasts a permanent collection of 5 large size paintings by Ernesto Treccani inspired by the novel The Moon And The Bonfires.
 Admission to all events is free.

 To live is to begin